2206217/CS220AU-DP-2022/README.md

 * 2022-10-11 Watched videos on digital identities and got introduced to the idea of V&R maps.

 ## TO DO
 * More research on existential risks - Metaverse?
-* Move reflective notes on V&R map from notebook to repository.
 * link the risk to my own digital identity + impact
 * come up with research question + continue to upload notes and ideas to repository.
 * Watch Social Dilemma on netflix.